lumuller/DocumentsRecommenderUsingJaccardWithoutLibs/README.md

 #### Unit tests

 Scenarios covered by unit tests:
--Three documentos visualized by the same user, the same number of times;
+-Three documents visualized by the same user, the same number of times;
 -Five documents visualized by different users (10 different users).
 Both scenarios validate that the received recommendation is as expected.